 Have you noticed the little ‘Trending’ section on Facebook?
 How does Facebook decide what has received enough traction to be featured here?
 Ultimately it has to be the quality of the links, and this means how useful they are considered.

-SEO trends to watch in 2019
+Evergreen search optimisation trends to watch

-Maintaining easily crawled, accessible URLS.
+- Maintaining easily crawled, accessible URLS.
 This is a fundamental one — Google needs to be able to crawl your pages quickly and easily

-Research keywords around topics.
+- Research keywords around topics.
 We've explained this above.
-Google wants to see you are writing about a subject authoritatively and in depth
+Google wants to see you are writing about a subject authoritatively and in-depth

-Intent-matching.
+- Intent-matching.
 Again, we referenced this earlier.
 It means reviewing the SERPs to make sure Google is returning your kind of content for that keyword

-Authority.
+- Authority.
 Who is posting your content?
 You want both Google and the people engaging with your content to know they know what they're talking about.

-Employ related keywords.
+- Employ related keywords.
 Don't just focus on the primary.
 Review Google's related search terms to see the kind of language and topics you should be using.

-Page speed.
+- Page speed.
 Speed matters.
 Google and human visitors want a seamless, uninterrupted search experience.
 Quality isn't just the nature of the content.

-Using SEO to rank higher on Google in 2018
+Using SEO to rank higher on Google

 Keyword research can be time-heavy, even if it doesn’t take long for an expert to implement their recommendations on-page.
 Optimising your website technically shouldn’t be brushed to the side; your website’s health will directly impact the success of every campaign it touches.

 If your customers can’t find you, then your marketing strategy might need a review.
-Focus on page quality.
+Focus on your pages' quality.
 It makes life easier for search engines, social media platforms, and your actual readers to perceive (and rank) you as a reliable source.
 In turn, this makes it easier for you to generate leads that actually close.
 We don't need to tell you what this means for your bottom line.